bcgsc/unikseq/README.md

  -i ingroup FASTA (required)
   tolerated sequences.
 Used to find regions unique to a % (see -p option).
   In v1.2.1 onward, multi-FASTA entries are grouped by the first non-space identifier in the FASTA header.
-This is useful when querying kmers from genome assemblies or even sequencing reads, summarizing for a giving species, for instance. e.g. >myID contig1 and >myID contig2.
+This is useful when querying k-mers from genome assemblies or even sequencing reads, summarizing for a giving species, for instance. e.g. >myID contig1 and >myID contig2.
 When unikseq calculates proportions reported in output files, it will summarize by "myID", counting multi-FASTA entries as one.
 The original behaviour is obtained by using distinct, non-space headers for each entries (e.g. >myID_contig1 and >myID_contig2 count as two entries).

  -o outgroup FASTA (required)
-  outgroup to query kmers against.
+  outgroup to query k-mers against.
 Note that input reference and ingroup sequences will be automatically excluded from this set.
   In v1.2.1 onward, multi-FASTA entries are grouped by the first non-space identifier in the FASTA header.
-This is useful when querying kmers from genome assemblies or even sequencing reads, summarizing for a giving species, for instance. e.g. >myID contig1 and >myID contig2.
+This is useful when querying k-mers from genome assemblies or even sequencing reads, summarizing for a giving species, for instance. e.g. >myID contig1 and >myID contig2.
 When unikseq calculates proportions reported in output files, it will summarize by "myID", counting multi-FASTA entries as one.
 The original behaviour is obtained by using distinct, non-space headers for each entries (e.g. >myID_contig1 and >myID_contig2 count as two entries).
 For those interested in sequence conservation between reference and ingroup only, you have the option to supply a dummy -o outgroup FASTA file consisting of a header and single base, for instance.

- -k length (option, default: -k 25) kmer length.
+ -k length (option, default: -k 25) k-mer length.

- -l [leniency] min. non-unique consecutive kmers allowed in outgroup (option, default: -l 1) this leniency factor controls the tolerance for non-unique kmers in the outgroup when computing a sequence stretch.
-If set to 0, the sequence stretch is limited to unique kmers only and the % unique bases of the stretch will be 100% (see next parameter).
-Set to 1, allows some leniency and tolerates a single non-unique kmer in a row.
+ -l [leniency] min. non-unique consecutive k-mers allowed in outgroup (option, default: -l 1) this leniency factor controls the tolerance for non-unique k-mers in the outgroup when computing a sequence stretch.
+If set to 0, the sequence stretch is limited to unique k-mers only and the % unique bases of the stretch will be 100% (see next parameter).
+Set to 1, allows some leniency and tolerates a single non-unique k-mer in a row.
 Set to 2, tolerates up to 2 in a row, etc. When set >0, the %unique bases of a sequence stretch will almost never be 100% unique and so -u MUST be lowered below 100%.

- -m max. [% entries] in outgroup tolerated to have reference kmer (option, default: -m 0 % [original behaviour]) controls the kmer "uniqueness" in the outgroup, by tolerating a certain fraction of sequence entries in the outgroup having the reference kmer.
+ -m max. [% entries] in outgroup tolerated to have reference k-mer (option, default: -m 0 % [original behaviour]) controls the k-mer "uniqueness" in the outgroup, by tolerating a certain fraction of sequence entries in the outgroup having the reference k-mer.
 This option could be useful when there's high similarity between the reference, ingroup AND outgroup sequences and more fine-grain adjustments are needed.
 Not specifying this option (-m 0) is the original unikseq behaviour.

  -t print only first t bases in tsv output (option, default: -t [k]) Avoids writing too much data to file.
 Users opt to specify the first -t base(s) to be printed in the tsv files, when the -v option is turned on (i.e. -v 1, see -v option below).
 Original (default) behaviour is to print to file the whole [k]-mer sequence.

  -c output conserved FASTA regions between reference and ingroup entries (option, -c 1==yes -c 0==no, [default, original unikseq behaviour])
   Boolean (1/0, yes/no), controls the output behaviour of unikseq.
-When set (-c 1), conserved regions between ingroup sequence entries and the reference are identified by repurposing the -p parameter (below), evaluating the % of entries having a reference kmer at each position.
+When set (-c 1), conserved regions between ingroup sequence entries and the reference are identified by repurposing the -p parameter (below), evaluating the % of entries having a reference k-mer at each position.
 When the % falls below the set -p threshold, regions will be part of a new unikseq FASTA output (.conserved.fa) and will be marked in upper-case (A,C,G,T) in the unique regions identified by unikseq.
 This option is useful for quick identification of unique sequences that are also conserved (to a tunable degree, and controlled by -p).
 The default (-c 0) is the original unikseq behaviour.
 Note: -c 1 may result in long run times on large (>10Mbp) reference (-r) sequences.

  -s min. reference FASTA region [size] (bp) to output (option, default: -s 100 bp) minimum "unique" (and -c 1:"conserved") reference (target) region size to report.